Values

 Cf. the prominecy scale (Aissen 2003): - Animacy scale: HUMAN > ANIMATE > INANIMATE - Definiteness scale: PERSONAL PRONOUN > PROPER NAME > DEFINITE NP > INDEFINITE SPECIFIC NP > NON-SPECIFIC NP

-Coding.
-The value is '1' if at least one of the characteristics of object referent causes differences in direct object marking.
-The value is '0' if case-marking depends entirely on the type of a noun (e.g. in Khanty, only pronouns get accusative marking).
-When answering the question, only finite clauses were considered.
+The value is '1' if at least one of the above mentioned characteristics of an object referent causes differences in direct object marking.
+When answering the question, only finite clauses are considered.

 Language Value Comment Example Id